Life Insurance Calculator

 How much does life insurance usually cost?

-Canstar research suggests the average monthly direct life insurance premium and cost for a life insurance policy with a $500,000 sum insured amount starts from as low as about $32 for a non-smoking female in her 20s, and goes up to about $593 for a smoking male in his late 50s, based on quotes for Canstar’s 2021 Direct Life Insurance Star Ratings (May 2021).
+Canstar research shows that the average monthly direct life insurance premium cost for a policy with a $500,000 sum insured amount starts from as low as about $21 for a non-smoking female in her 20s, and goes up to about $613 for a male in his late 50s who smokes.
+This is based on quotes from Canstar’s 2024 Direct Life Insurance Star Ratings (May 2024).

 What matters with life insurance?

-Keep in mind that price isn’t everything with life insurance cover.
-You could consider bundled cover (including total and permanent disability (TPD), trauma insurance or income protection insurance), how much cover you want, and the inclusions and exclusions of various policies when you’re weighing up your options.
+Keep in mind that price isn’t everything when looking at life insurance cover options.
+When weighing up your options you could consider bundled cover (including total and permanent disability (TPD), trauma insurance or income protection insurance), level of cover, and the inclusions and exclusions offered.
 Speaking to a financial adviser or other qualified professional could be helpful to ensure you get the right policy for your needs and budget.

 Does life insurance stop?

-If you have life insurance through your super, including term life insurance or TPD cover, it can potentially end if you change funds, reach a certain age or stop making contributions.
-For a standalone policy, cover usually continues as long as you pay the premiums, although there is typically a maximum entry age for new policies and a maximum age beyond which you may not be able to renew an existing policy.
+If you have life insurance through your super that includes term life insurance or TPD cover, it can potentially be terminated if you change funds, reach a certain age or stop making contributions.
+For a standalone policy, cover usually continues as long as you pay the premiums, although there is typically a maximum entry age for new policies.
+There is also an expiry age beyond which you may not be able to renew an existing policy.